linslin/laravel-coffee-cache/readme.md

     $coffeeCache = new CoffeeCache(__DIR__);
     $coffeeCache->cacheTime = 60 * 60 * 24 * 1; //Default is one day.
 60 * 60 * 24 * 1 = 1 day
+    $coffeeCache->enabledHosts = [
+        'www.production.com',
+        'subdomain.production.com',
+    ]; // optional, leave this array empty if you want to cache all domains.
     $coffeeCache->handle();
     ```
     Replace all code lines under `$kernel = $app->make('Illuminate\Contracts\Http\Kernel');` with this lines: